 We are focused on the quality of assurance in the field and the supply chain, which could have a temporary effect on availability.
 However, please note that not all cocoa that is produced as certified is currently sold as certified.
 For UTZ 70% of certified cocoa was sold as certified in 2019, and for RA 40%.
 These numbers have historically been between 60% and 80% for UTZ and around 40% for RA.
 Additionally, we are still allowing groups in Côte d’Ivoire and Ghana that are already certified to grow by 10%, we are not limiting the growth of groups in Cameroon or Nigeria, and we do not have a pause on expansion outside of these four countries, potentially adding more new volume to the market as well.
 This means there could potentially still be a considerable supply of certified cocoa available to meet any extra demand.
 Please let your account manager know if your company is unable to source the certified cocoa needed, and our teams will provide support.

 The accelerated new seal requirements currently only apply to cocoa.
 We continue to work with the rules previously communicated for other commodities.
 We do not foresee changes in those timelines but keep open the possibility that these will be revisited as required by unexpected or changing circumstances.
-Please see our website for more details: https://www.rainforest-alliance.org/business/marketing-sustainability/new-rainforest-alliance-seal-available-for-companies-in-april-may/
+Please visit https://www.rainforest-alliance.org/business/marketing-sustainability/timelines-for-new-rainforest-alliance-seal-use-on-cocoa-products/ for more information.

 When will the current traceability systems, GIP and Marketplace, be migrated to Multitrace for cocoa?